neo-sayan/Eye_Illness_Det/README.md

 6. <img src="/Images/val_batch2_pred.jpg" alt="Predicted Validation Image 3" width="600">
   *Figure 3.6: Predicted Labels for Validation Image 3.*

-Ask For The Weight Files at sayanneogy2001@gmail.com .
 Thank you for using the project!